 4) The company was recently called out on how it treats contract fulfillment workers and

-Many people are not happy with Amazon and have been vocal about their complaints on social media.
-For example, a lot of parents are complaining that they feel like they’re being watched by Alexa because it records everything it hears around the house when you use it for voice commands.
+Many people are unhappy with Amazon and have voiced their complaints on social media.
+For example, many parents complain that they feel like Alexa is watching them because it records everything it hears around the house when you use it for voice commands.

-After continuous complaints and no company response to ensure its workers’ protection and safety, Emily Cunningham and Maren Costa, Amazon workers, criticized the company on Twitter.
+After continuous complaints and no company response to ensure workers’ protection and safety, Emily Cunningham and Maren Costa, Amazon workers, criticized the company on Twitter.
 Unfortunately, instead of improving their safety measures, Amazon fired them.

 Amazon has a long history of tax evasion.
 The company had been active in different European countries, including the UK, and denied its permanent settlement in these countries to avoid taxes.

 In 2009, Amazon tried to play the same tricks but got into trouble when the Tokyo National Tax Agency caught Amazon red-handed.
 The Japanese tax authority wared Amazon to pay $119 million in taxes for unreported income in Japan.

 In 2012, Amazon generated more than £3.3 billion in sales but did not pay a penny of tax.
 After investigating the company’s tax avoidance, it decided to pay corporation tax; unfortunately, Amazon was again involved in tax evasion in 2017 when it paid only€16.5m on revenue of €21.6bn.